mautic/developer-documentation-new/docs/marketplace/listing.rst

 Step 3: publish to Composer
 ---------------------------

-When the composer.json is ready, follow the `Publishing Packages <https://packagist.org>`_ section directly in Packagist.
+When the composer.json is ready, follow the :xref:`Packagist` section directly in Packagist.

 Step 4: apply for the allowlist
 -------------------------------